 Walton got out of the truck and ran toward it, with the light from the object beaming down onto him, and disappeared.
 He was found five days later, believing he had only been missing for a few hours.

 What makes this case stand out from most abduction cases is the fact that each person subjected to a polygraph passed and the fact that even though there were a large number of people involved compared to the usual instance of a single person claiming abduction, all of their stories matched up.

 The Entity and Doris Bither

-The Doris Bither case is one of the most disturbing cases of a haunting ever recorded.
+The Doris Bither case is one of the most disturbing accounts of a haunting ever recorded.
 It inspired the 1978 book The Entity as well as its 1983 film adaptation.

 While Bither had a history of substance abuse and the house was in horrible condition, the experiences reported by her and her two sons were shocking to say the least, as Bither explained that she had been raped by the spirits within the house.